🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 Why Grooming is So Important in Autumn

 Autumn is a time of change.
 Trees shed their leaves, mist settles over meadows, and the light softens.
 For us humans, it's an invitation to become more mindful.
 Our dogs also feel this change.
-Their fur transforms, their skin reacts to dampness and cold, and their bodies adapt to the new season.
-Therefore, grooming in autumn is far more than just a practical act – it is an expression of care and love.
+Their fur changes, their skin reacts to wetness and cold, and their bodies adapt to the new season.
+Autumn grooming is therefore much more than just a practical act – it is an expression of care and love.

-Dogs in autumn grooming very important - Zeolite supports
+Dog grooming in autumn is very important - Zeolite supports

 Dogs wear their fur like a natural coat.
-In autumn, the transition from light summer fur to dense winter coat occurs.
-During this time, the dog often loses a lot of hair – a test of patience for us, but also a real physical challenge for the dog.
+In autumn, the light summer coat changes to a dense winter coat.
+During this process, dogs often shed a lot of hair – a test of patience for us, but also a real physical challenge for the dog.

-• The body works intensively: Shedding requires energy and nutrients.
+• The body works intensively: Coat change requires energy and nutrients.

-• The skin is more sensitive: Irritations, dandruff, or itching can occur.
+• The skin is more sensitive: Irritation, dandruff, or itching can occur.

 • Undercoat grows back: This provides warmth but can mat if not cared for.